From One-to-One to Many-to-Many: Dynamic Cross-Layer Injection for Deep Vision-Language Fusion: Method

 \subsection{Many-to-Many Cross-Layer Injection}

-To overcome this fundamental limitation, we introduce Many-to-Many Cross-Layer Injection, a framework that restores this symmetry by forging a dynamic many-to-many bridge between the vision encoder and the LLM decoder, as shown in Fig.~\ref{fig:architecture}.
-Instead of a single point of contact, our approach empowers the LLM to dynamically access and integrate multi-level visual features at various stages of its own decoding process, conditioning its reasoning on a far more comprehensive visual context.
+To overcome this limitation, we introduce Many-to-Many Cross-Layer Injection, a framework that restores this symmetry by forging a dynamic many-to-many bridge between the vision encoder and the LLM decoder, as shown in Fig.~\ref{fig:architecture}.
+Instead of a single point of contact, CLI empowers the LLM to dynamically access and integrate multi-level visual features at various stages of its decoding process, conditioning its reasoning on a more comprehensive visual context.

 Our method begins by extracting a hierarchical set of visual features.
-Instead of using only the final layer, we sample intermediate token matrices from $L_i$ distinct layers of the vision encoder, forming a collection $\mathbb{V}=\{V_l\}_{l=1}^{L_i}$.
+Instead of using only the final layer, we sample intermediate token matrices from $L_V$ distinct layers of the vision encoder, forming a collection $\mathbb{V}=\{V_l\}_{l=1}^{L_V}$.
 This strategy ensures that the model can access both low-level structural features from early layers and high-level semantic concepts from later ones.
 For instance, sampling from layers 1, 7, and 14 would produce the feature set $\mathbb{V}=\{V_1, V_7, V_{14}\}$.
 To integrate these multi-level features during reasoning, we introduce cross-layer injection points at multiple layers within the LLM's decoder.
 This is operationalized through our novel \textbf{AMP} and \textbf{AGF}.
 At a specific layer in the LLM, these modules take the entire set of hierarchical visual features $\mathbb{V}$ as input, aggregate this information, and inject a synthesized representation.
 This allows the LLM to dynamically condition its output on the most relevant visual details, regardless of their layer of origin.

 \textbf{Adaptive Multi Projection (AMP).} A central component of our mechanism is a specialized projection module designed to align multi-level visual features with the language embedding space.
 Aligning multi-level visual features presents a fundamental projection dilemma.
 On one hand, a single, rigid projector cannot reconcile the significant distributional variance across vision layers—from low-level textures to high-level semantics—leading to severe feature misalignment.
 On the other hand, the seemingly obvious alternative of training a dedicated projector for each layer is computationally prohibitive due to the extensive pretraining required.
 Therefore, our solution is to make the projector \textit{adaptive} in a parameter-efficient manner.
 We employ LoRA to modify the behavior of the original, pre-trained projector.
 Specifically, for the visual tokens $V_k \in \mathbb{V}$ drawn from a sampled layer $k$, we augment the pre-trained MLP within the projector with a unique, layer-specific LoRA projector.
 This adaptive projection is: